open-ug/conveyor/docs/docs/introduction.md

 </div>

-**Conveyor CI** is a lightweight, open-source software engine designed for platform developers to build distributed CI/CD systems with minimal overhead.
+**Conveyor CI** is a lightweight headless, cloud-native CI/CD orchestration engine designed for platform developers to build CI/CD systems with minimal overhead.

 Conveyor CI consists of an API Server that serves as the core component and provides you with SDKs and a Programming API to build upon.